 Soirée’s Guide to: Hotel Room Blocks

-One of the most common topics we end up discussing at length with our couples is all about accommodations for their wedding guests.
-To make this discussion a little easier, we wanted to put together a guide that helps you as you’re deciding on how many rooms, where to reserve, and what you should know before signing that contract.
+One of the most common topics we discuss at length with our couples is accommodations for their wedding guests.
+To make this discussion a little easier, we wanted to put together a guide that helps you decide on how many rooms, where to reserve, and what you should know before signing that contract.

 What is a hotel block?

-This is a group of rooms that the hotel staff is holding for your group, which is especially nice if you know you’ll need them held for your out-of-town guests.
-Many times the hotel will discount the guest rooms by $10-$40 per room per night (when comparing to the regular online rate) depending on the current availability, which is a nice benefit to your guests.
+This is a group of rooms the hotel staff is holding for your group, which is especially nice if you know you’ll need them for your out-of-town guests.
+Many times, the hotel will discount the guest rooms by $10-$40 per room per night (when compared to the regular online rate) depending on the current availability, which is a nice benefit to your guests.

 The fine print

-- Allowable Shrinkage Clause – usually this is 10-20% and means that’s the percentage of rooms they will let your group go unbooked without any penalties.
+- Allowable Shrinkage Clause – usually, this is 10-20%, which means the percentage of rooms they will let your group go unbooked without any penalties.

 - Attrition – this is the same sort of idea but in the opposite way.
 They are saying that your group agrees to pick up 80-90% of the contracted number of room nights, and if there are fewer, you’ll pay the difference.

 - Cut-off Date – this is the last day for guests to get their rooms in the block at the contracted rate.
-After this day, the hotel may still have rooms to sell, but could be at a higher or lower rate.
-It is possible that your hotel will be sold out though, so it’s important to encourage your guests to get their rooms reserved as soon as possible.
+After this day, the hotel may still have rooms to sell but could be at a higher or lower rate.
+Your hotel may be sold out, so it’s important to encourage your guests to reserve their rooms as soon as possible.

-- Cancellation – if you and your spouse-to-be decide to cancel your wedding or room block after a contract has been signed, there could be significant penalties to you.
-Be sure to pay attention to this and only sign room block contracts that you feel confident about.
-We had a wedding one time, that reserved a boutique hotel’s entire inventory.
-They were going to utilize each of the 56 guest rooms for two+ nights for their multi-day celebration.
-However, a few months prior to the wedding date, the couple called off the wedding and owed a significant cancellation penalty.
+- Cancellation – if you and your spouse-to-be decide to cancel your wedding or room block after a contract has been signed, you could be significantly penalized.
+Pay attention to this and only sign room block contracts you feel confident about.
+We once had a wedding that reserved a boutique hotel’s entire inventory.
+They would utilize each of the 56 guest rooms for two+ nights for their multi-day celebration.
+However, a few months before the wedding date, the couple called off the wedding and owed a significant cancellation penalty.

-- Cancellation is separate from a Force Majure clause though, which would indicate that due to a reason out of anyone’s control that the wedding block cannot take place, in which case no penalties would apply.
+- Cancellation is separate from a Force Majure clause, though, which would indicate that due to a reason out of anyone’s control, the wedding block cannot take place, in which case no penalties would apply.
 Examples of this are natural disasters, fires, and death.
-Not fun, right!
+Not fun, right?
 It is important to understand these policies when booking.

 How do I set this up?